javierhonduco/lightswitch/README.md

 lightswitch
 ===========

-**lightswitch** is a profiler as a library for Linux suitable for on-demand as well as continuous profiling.
+**lightswitch** is a profiler as a library for Linux suitable for on-demand and continuous profiling.
 While **lightswitch** is a Rust application, the unwinders are written in C and run in BPF.
-Currently C, C++, Rust, and Zig are fully supported.
+Currently C, C++, Rust, and Zig are fully supported on x86_64.

 Usage
 -----